phil-88/realtime_dwh_test/README.md

-# production ready realtime reasearch in 2020
+# production ready realtime research in 2020

 I have 6-8 million events/min with no schema.
 And I'm looking for an engine to analyze this stream in near realtime with a low entry barrier (with support for SQL)